 State and local governments collected a combined $5 billion in revenue from estate, inheritance, and gift taxes in 2015, or less than 1 percent of general revenue.
-New York’s $1.1 billion was the most estate tax revenue collected in 2015.
+New York collected $1.1 billion of estate tax revenue in 2015, the most in any state.
 Pennsylvania and New Jersey were the only other states to collect more than $500 million.
 In total, 10 states collected more than $100 million.
-Ohio repealed its estate tax in 2013 but still collected $67 million because it collected taxes levied before repeal.
+Ohio repealed its estate tax in 2013 but still collected $67 million from taxes levied before repeal.
 Many other states collected small amounts of estate tax revenue for the same reason.

 Like the federal estate tax, all states that tax estates offer an exemption that excludes most estates from taxation.
-State exemptions range from $1 million in Oregon and Massachusetts to $5.49 million in Delaware and Maine (the level of the current federal exemption).
-The exemptions in Maryland and New York will match the federal level in 2019 and are indexed to inflation thereafter.
+The lowest state exemptions are $1 million in Oregon and Massachusetts.
+The highest exemptions are in the District of Columbia, Hawaii, and Maine which use the level of the current federal exemption ($11.2 million).

 Back from the Dead: State Estate Taxes After the Fiscal Cliff